constup/garbage-cleaner-powershell/.github/ISSUE_TEMPLATE/01-propose-new-cleanup-rules.md

 ---

 Note: All cleanup list rules must follow the [JSON Schema](https://github.com/constup/garbage-cleaner-powershell/blob/master/cleanup-list.schema.json).
 Make sure to read [Contributing to the cleanup list](https://github.com/constup/garbage-cleaner-powershell/blob/master/CONTRIBUTING.adoc#contributing-to-the-cleanup-list) before opening an issue.

+Note: If you do not have a clear list of cleanup rules and want to request an expansion of the cleanup list, please open a new **Feature request** instead.

 **Cleanup list rules (in JSON format)**
 ```json